j-ruggaber-zalf/Metatranscriptome_aggreagtion_scrips/README.md

 # Python scripts used for data aggegation in the publication:
 # Functional metatranscriptomics of the rhizosphere: towards an understanding of metabolic processes of the microbial carbon pump
-Scripts were run as Jupyter notebooks ona HPC running AlmaLinux (glibc 2.34).
-A conda environment with Python 3.11 installing the required packages was setup before runing the scripts as Jupyter notebooks.
-The script does not require specialized hardware as it is mostly parsing text from source files.
+The scripts were developed and executed as Jupyter notebooks on a HPC running AlmaLinux (glibc 2.34).
+A Conda environment with Python 3.11 installing the required dependencies was used.
+The scripts primarily perform parsing and aggregation of text-based output files and therefore do not require specialized hardware.

-The summarize_kofamscan_add_megan_tax uses RSEM isoforms, and results from kofamscan and adds the taxonomic best match from MEGAN.
-TPM, RPK, RPKM and counts are provided from the RSEM input files.
+The summarize_kofamscan_add_megan_tax uses RSEM isoform abundance files, kofamscan annotation files and MEGAN taxonomic assignment as input.
+Kofamscan result are further filtered with a evalue=1e-10.
+The output is Sample-by-KO abundance tables containing TPM, expected counts, RPK, and RPKM with taxonomic annotation.

-The summarize cazy---- likewise uses the RSEM isoforms and results from dbcan/hmmsearch and adds the best taxonomic match from MEGAN.
-Filtering of the hmm results with evalue of 1e-10 and hmmcovrage of 0.30 is done before parsing the results from the input files
+dbcansummarize_cazy_add_megan_taxa likewise uses RSEM isoform abundance files, results from dbcan/hmmsearch and and MEGAN taxonomic assignment as input.
+HMMER hits are filtered using an E-value threshold of 1 × 10⁻¹⁰ and a minimum HMM coverage of 30% before functional annotations are merged.
+The output is Sample-by-CAZy abundance tables containing TPM and expected counts with taxonomic annotation.